apache/apex-core/TroubleshootingFAQsHOWTO.md

 1. What happens if the downloaded file is corrupted?

-    Symptoms & errors: MD5 checksum mismatch error should be seen on
+  **Symptoms & errors**: MD5 checksum mismatch error should be seen on
     console: “Verifying archive integrity...Error in MD5 checksums: \<MD5
     checksum\> is different from \<MD5 checksum\>”.

-    Troubleshooting: Downloaded installer could be corrupt, please download the installer binary again and try installing.
+    **Troubleshooting**: Downloaded installer could be corrupt, please download the installer binary again and try installing.

 1. Why do I see following permissions errors?

-    Symptoms & errors: Following error message will be seen on screen
+    **Symptoms & errors**: Following error message will be seen on screen

     ![Permissions\_error.png](images/TroubleshootingFAQsHOWTO/image01.png)

-    Troubleshooting: There are different possibilities here:
+    **Troubleshooting**: There are different possibilities here:

     - Specified directory does not exist on DFS
     - Specified directory does not have permissions to user with which DataTorrent is installed or dtGateway is running.